honeysol/copilot-js/packages/js-copilot/README.md

 npm i js-copilot

-## Step 1 Create completion handler.
+## Step 1 Create a completion handler.

 Use helpers in "./dist/helper/*" or write a handler by yourself.
 See samples in files: